slgrobotics/robots_bringup/Docs/miniPRO/README.md

 My Ninebot miniPRO photos are here: https://photos.app.goo.gl/yHXs7fP7u7ae8fa78

+**Note:** the _add-on platform_ is just an experiment, and would be only useful if there's a way to precisely and directly control miniPRO's wheels, not its balance (as Bluetooth link currently allows).
+Without such control, the platform makes the miniPRO very difficult to drive.

 While the mechanical stuff is optional and relatively easy, controlling it could be a challenge.
 Fortunately, there's a repository with sample code here: https://github.com/mjeronimo/minipro (please STAR it!)